 The Samuel R. Scholes Library of Ceramics, established in 1947, is a special library providing academic support for the University's programs in art and engineering.
 During the academic year the library is open approximately 100 hours per week, with extended hours during final exam week.
-Professional reference assistance is available during most open hours.
 In addition to providing reference assistance, the librarians offer instruction sessions tailored to the needs of art and engineering students, as well as one-on-one consultation appointments.
-Scholes Library's physical facilities are designed to provide outstanding information services and support to student, faculty and community researchers.
+Scholes Library's physical facilities are designed to provide outstanding information services and support to students, faculty, and community researchers.